-Similar to an internship, a cooperative education experience, commonly known as a "co-op," provides academic credit for a structured job experience which is supervised by a faculty coordinator.
+Similar to an internship, a cooperative education experience, commonly known as a "co-op", provides academic credit for a structured job experience which is supervised by a Faculty Co-op Coordinator.
+The Co-op is a course where one must be approved to register.
+Students cannot register on-line.
+Locating an internship is the student's responsibly, the Coordinator of Internship & Cooperative Education will provide you with assistance to prepare for your internship search process.

 Participating in either an internship or "co-op" will help students gain a greater degree of confidence about their choice of academic major and when entering professional employment.
+Please contact the Coordinator of Internship & Cooperative Education for assistance when seeking either an internship or Co-op.
+Students are encouraged to start the preparation process early.